Ground-Level Social Skill: Don't Have Poor Hygiene Or Do Gross Things

 I realize this article doesn't apply to most people.
 Even if they're shy or want to get better at making conversation, their basic hygiene and manners are in order.
 However, a small subset of, usually younger, people who struggle socially aren't aware enough of their hygiene and unintentionally put others off.
 It doesn't make them bad people.
 That stuff just isn't on their radar yet.
 A few easy corrections can make everyone look at them in a much more positive light.
 To be extremely trite, if this article can help just one person become more tuned into their grooming and manners, then it will have been worth writing.

 Why is having decent hygiene so important?
 For one, people respond to a lack of cleanliness on a more visceral level than they do to social mistakes.
 If someone cuts you off in a conversation it's irksome in an abstract sense.
-But if their clothes smell like sweat, that's a literal physical smell driving you away.
+But if their clothes smell like sweat, that's a literal physical smell driving others away.
 Humans also have a built-in aversion to dirt and other people's body secretions.
-Second, because most people know to stay on top of their hygiene, anyone who doesn't comes across as particularly oblivious.
+Second, because most people know to stay on top of their hygiene, anyone who doesn't comes across as especially oblivious.
 It raises the question of, "If they don't even know to trim their fingernails, what else are they clueless about?"

 A bunch of habits and behaviors that can gross people out